1-icenine/Portfolio/SQL/Spotify/README.md

 - Applied `OVER(PARTITION BY ...)` to calculate genre-specific and artist-specific metrics such as average popularity and song counts.
 - Gained experience categorizing numerical data into meaningful labels to support clearer insights.

-## 📌 Setup & Usage
+## 🛠️ Setup & Usage

 To replicate this project:

-1. Import the dataset
+1. Import the dataset in your SQL environmennt

 2. Run the scripts in load_spotify_data.sql and edit the path to the dataset file: